 The centre would later become the gathering place for thousands of the city’s residents before they were evacuated, according to Grossman.
 Today, overgrown trees and grass cover most of the landscape, surrounding dilapidated and collapsing buildings.

-ChNPP Admin Building (before)
+ChNPP Admin Building (after)

 Turbine Hall (before)

 The 600-metre-long Turbine Hall runs along the front of the Chernobyl Nuclear Power Plant and houses the generators that once fed electricity to the cooling pumps for the plant’s nuclear reactors.
 Each generator is a whopping 128 feet long and weighs over two million pounds, according to Grossman.

 Believe it or not, this is no ordinary post office; it also served as Pripyat’s telecommunications centre before the accident.